danieljdenman/NSPbootcamp/Working with Colaboratotry and DeepNote.md

-There are several platforms available for working on code collaboratively, on shared computing resources.
+In addition to working locally on your computer, there are several platforms available for working on code collaboratively, on shared computing resources.
 Of course, writing, commenting, and publishing your code to public Github repositories is the most common way to collaborate, and very effective!
 But some use cases call for more computational power than you have avaialable locally (like on your laptop), or you may want to be able to access some code you've written from any device that has a browser (like your phone).
 Another use case for scientific computing: writing some code, or doing some data exploration, together in real-time.
 There are many ways to share code and connect to python kernels on other machines, and we won't cover most of them, but a few of the available ways are:

 <br>